ArcaneEcholan/SpringBootTemplate/README.md

 ## App Hooks

--   **Before All Beans Init**: Run custom logic **before** any Spring bean is initialized. useful for high-priority tasks that must happen before even database beans are ready.
+-   **Before All Beans Init**: Run custom logic **before** any Spring bean is initialized.
+    Useful for high-priority tasks that must happen before even database beans are ready.

--   **After All Beans Inited**: Run custom logic **after** all Spring beans are initialized. helpful for features that depend on database access.
+-   **After All Beans Inited**: Run custom logic **after** all Spring beans are initialized.
+    Helpful for features that depend on database access.

 ## MVC Hooks

-Controller Logic Exception:
 `beforeMvcRequest` → `exceptionHappened/Handle Extra Exception` → `beforeWritingBody` → `afterMvcRequest`

 - **beforeMvcRequest / afterMvcRequest**